nexusformat/definitions/manual/source/datarules.rst

 is specified using attributes attached to the :ref:`NXdata` group.

 :``signal``:
-   Defines the name of the default dataset *in the NXdata group*.
+   Defines the name of the default field *in the NXdata group*.
-   A field of this name *must* exist (either as dataset or link to dataset).
+   A field of this name *must* exist (either as field or link to field).

-   It is recommended to use this attribute rather than adding a signal attribute to the dataset.  [#]_ The procedure to identify the default data to be plotted is quite simple.
+   It is recommended to use this attribute rather than adding a signal attribute to the field.  [#]_ The procedure to identify the default data to be plotted is quite simple.
    Given any NeXus data file, any ``NXentry``, or any ``NXdata``, follow the chain as it is described from that point.